Yoast/developer/docs/features/schema/pieces/image.md

 Describes an individual image (usually in the context of an embedded media object).

-**NOTE**: Whilst an `image` node can accept a simple URL representing an image file, we always enforce the use of an `ImageObject` to enable referencing-by-ID.
+**NOTE**: Whilst an `image` property (of a given node) can accept a simple URL representing an image file, we always enforce the use of an `ImageObject` to enable referencing-by-ID.

 ## Triggers
 Should be added as top-level nodes in the graph, as/when required by other nodes.
 E.g., when a `WebPage` has a *featured image*.